 After that, clean up the home address fields.
 Do this by creating a new recipe for the cleaned names dataset and:

-- Replace the apartment or suite number in the original address field so that only the line 1 portion remains
+- Replace the apartment or suite number in the original address field so that only the line one portion remains.

 Great work so far!
 We're almost finished cleaning this dataset, so let's keep going.